karkason/cppystruct/README.md

 -----

 cppystruct is a C++ header-only library, you can just add `cppystruct/include` to your include path and be ready to go!
+The library compiles cleanly on clang, GCC & MSVC.
+CI is set up for clang & MSVC.

 #### Run Tests
 ```sh